Militants attack oil wells in Iraq's north, production unaffected - sources

 Two bombs caused a small fire near the oil wells at Bai Hassan oilfield which was quickly controlled without causing significant damage or disrupting operations, said the sources.

+One security official said the attack on the post was meant to distract police and allow other militants to plant the bombs.

+The last attack on Bai Hassan oilfield, which was claimed by Islamic State, was on April 17 when militants used explosives to attack two oil wells without causing significant damage.

-(Reporting by Mustafa Mahmoud; Writing by Ahmed Rasheed; Editing by Andrew Heavens)
+(Reporting by Mustafa Mahmoud; writing by Ahmed Rasheed; editing by Andrew Heavens and Jason Neely)

 ((ahmed.rasheed@thomsonreuters.com; +964-7901-947-131; Reuters Messaging: ahmed.rasheed.thomsonreuters.com@thomsonreuters.net))